History of GoFundMe in Timeline

 GoFundMe

-GoFundMe is a for-profit crowdfunding platform enabling individuals to raise money for various events, from celebrations to emergencies.
-Since 2010, it has facilitated the raising of over $30 billion from more than 150 million donors.
-It serves as a means for people to solicit financial assistance from others for personal needs or causes.
+GoFundMe is a for-profit crowdfunding platform enabling individuals to raise funds for various events, including celebrations, graduations, and hardship-related situations like accidents and illnesses.
+Since its inception in 2010, it has facilitated the raising of over $30 billion through contributions from more than 150 million donors.
+The platform serves as a tool for individuals and groups to solicit financial assistance from a broad audience for diverse needs.

 In 2008, Brad Damphousse and Andrew Ballester created the website under the name "CreateAFund".